nialljmiller/custom-colors_mesa-school-labs/content/_index.md

 ## Part 5: More Python Plots!!

-After batch completion, move to the python analysis folder:
+After batch has finished, move to the python analysis folder:

 ```bash
 cd ../python_analysis